 Sometimes when praying or meditating I’m profoundly struck with the powerful realization of just how much God loves me, that he really, really loves me.
+In fact, he love you, too!
+God’s love is always there.

 In my mind I know that God’s love for me is unconditional; that I don’t deserve it and that I can’t earn it.
 Intellectually I am aware that there’s nothing I can do to cause him to love me any more nor is there anything I can do to cause him to love me any less.
 This reality overwhelms me.